Go North East: 2020 – the present day

 In July 2020, the company's first fully-electric zero-emission vehicle trial took place, with a single-deck Optare MetroCity serving a series of routes in Gateshead, Newcastle upon Tyne and North Tyneside.
 Following this, in November 2020, the first of a fleet of nine zero-emission single-deck Yutong E10 were introduced on routes 53 and 54, as part of a jointly-funded project between Go North East and the UK Government's Ultra-Low Emission Bus Fund – at a cost of £3.7 million.

 In February 2022, a further zero-emission vehicle trial took place on route 21, with the evaluation of a Wright StreetDeck Electroliner double-deck vehicles.
+In January 2026, delivery of a fleet of 25 of these vehicles commenced, with four Alexander Dennis Enviro200EVs due to follow later in the year.

 In March 2022, the company's depot in Peterlee, an outstation of Sunderland (Deptford) depot was closed, with operations transferred to nearby depots in Chester-le-Street and Sunderland (Deptford).

 In June 2022, just over four years after acquisition, it was announced that East Yorkshire would be split from Go North East, becoming a separate company within the Go-Ahead Group.
 In the same month, it was announced that the company intended to close Chester-le-Street depot.

 Following the departure of Martijn Gilbert in August 2022, the former Go North West Managing Director, Nigel Featham, assumed Gilbert's role at Go North East.
 At East Yorkshire, former Area Manager, Ben Gilligan, was promoted to Managing Director.
+Featham departed the role in January 2026 to solely become the Managing Director of Go North West, with East Yorkshire's Ben Gilligan assuming Featham's vacated role.

 In September 2023, following the closure of Arriva North East's Jesmond depot, Go North East took over operation of a number of the company's routes in Newcastle upon Tyne and North Tyneside, which were subsequently rebranded as North Tyne Rockets.
 At the time of transfer, routes were operated by a fleet of single-deck Wright StreetLite buses, branded in a purple livery.